aaronbloomfield/nws/hws/weboftrust/index.md

 **Note:** We will only count signatures from your **valid key** on other students' valid keys.
 That is, signing other students' valid keys with your adversarial key will not count towards your required number if signatures.
 Similarly, signing someone else's adversarial key with your valid key will not count toward your required number of signatures.

 ### Grading

 - The base grade is determined by:
-	- You have signed 15 other keys; any less, and there will be a deduction 	(your valid signing their valid)
+	- You have signed 15 other keys 											(your valid signing their valid)
-	- You have 15 *valid* signatures on your keys (either valid or invalid); any less, and there will be a deduction 	(their valid signing your valid)
+	- You have 15 *valid* signatures on your keys (either valid or invalid)		(their valid signing your valid)
-- The following will cause deductions, although smaller than the previous part:
+- The following will cause deductions from the base grade:
 	- Number of invalid signatures on your valid key 							(their invalid signing your valid)
 	- Number of invalid keys you signed with your valid key 					(your valid signing their invalid)
 - An extra credit bonus will be awarded for: